Hengle/mesh2splat/README.md

 - **Visualization options**: albedo, normals, depth, geometry, overdraw and pbr properties.
 - **Gaussian shading**: supports PBR based shading.
 - **Lighting and shadows**: simple point light and omnidirectional shadow mapping.
-- **Shader hot-reload**: if you want to experiment with the shaders and/or the math, shader hot-reload is there to make your life easier.
+- **Shader hot-reload**: if you want to experiment with the shaders and 3DGS math, hot-reload is there to make your life easier.

 <div align="center">
     <img src="./res/pbrShading.gif" width="850px">